Racialized man covering mouth

 Prohibitions on swearing are deeply connected to the inequities of tone policing.
 It’s not OK to dismiss a team member's capacities, contributions, or insights because they include swear words in their speech without engaging with their ideas or feedback.
 Tone policing is anti-dialogue, anti-debate, infused with bias, and laced with anxieties regarding power and change.

 Furthermore, marginalized team members may feel pressure to suppress who they are and how they speak for their safety.
-For example, Black teammates who speak Black Vernacular English (BVE) often feel pressure to code-switch to a dominant English dialect at work to be taken seriously and avoid exclusion.
-Racialized teammates, in general, are far more likely to be labelled offensive when using swear words.
-Women may avoid swearing due to a double standard that makes them six times as likely to be considered obscene than men.
-Language learners often feel pressure to downplay their accents because of concerns that they will be viewed as unintelligent.
+For example, Black teammates who speak Black American English often feel pressure to code-switch to a dominant English dialect at work to be taken seriously and avoid exclusion.
+Racialized teammates, in general, are far more likely to be labelled “offensive” when using swear words.
+Women may also avoid swearing due to a double standard that makes them six times as likely to be considered obscene than men.
+Additionally, language learners often can feel pressure to downplay their accents because of concerns that they will be viewed as unintelligent.
 This is in addition to fear of marginalization for swear words in their primary language.

 Rachel Cargle, a writer, philanthropic innovator, and social entrepreneur, shared a remarkable post on Instagram that makes some crucial points on the issue of swearing and tone policing.
 First, swearing should not be considered harsher than real-life tragedies.
 Second, white feelings should not matter more than Black lives and experiences.
 And third, dominant groups should not dictate that anti-oppression work can only be done on their terms and in a tone that they find palatable.